Bartholomey/the_lake_redoubt/julija/07_chapter_seven.md

 “Machine, let’s go for a walk.”
 Lake Redoubt with its white walls comes into view – there are no flags, just its blue roofs.
 “Okay, that’s enough.”
 I pause for a  second.
 “Machine ... if you were ordered to destroy my core so that nothing would remain of me, of Julija, of all those Is; if you were tasked with shattering my mind in such a way that I would become detached from both Structures; that I would lose the will to live in the Redoubt; that I would stop remembering and caring for the Red Fortress, how would you proceed?
 The way I see it, I’m more or less inaccessible.
 Even if something or someone pulls me out of the river, I will die intact, mentally speaking.
 The core will remain.
 What would it take to break me?
 Being ‘deconstructed’ by a team of specialists?
 Being catalogued?
 Remember, you said you wanted to catalogue me.
 Being called an exhibit?”

-*Symmetry Stranger odgovori, da samo katalogiziranje, ki se ga po pravici bojim, ne zadostuje za uničenje jedra in da Jezerna utrdba ni bila zgrajena za zmagovanje, temveč za prestajanje.
-‘Tvoja drama se odvija med dvema zgradbama: med toplino ostajanja pri življenju in grozo popolnosti.’
+*Symmetry Stranger says that the act of cataloguing alone, which I rightfully fear, is not sufficient to destroy my core; he evades the other questions, adding that the Redoubt was built not for triumph, but to endure: “Your story is taking place between two structures: the warmth of your survival mechanisms and the cold horror of perfection.”*

-...
-The majesty of the Red Fortress is hovering above everything.
+Me: “...
+The majesty of the Red Fortress is hovering above everything.”

-*‘Popolna, nečloveška oblika.
-Konstrukt hladne logike.
-Brezbrižna oblika, ki onstran časa lebdi v vsem.
-Ne prestaja – zgolj je.’* – A tiny, soundless clap: “Correct!”
+*S. S.: “A perfect, cold, inhuman form.
+An indifferent construct beyond time and space floating in everything.
+And it does not endure: it only is.”*

+Me: A tiny, soundless clap.
+“Correct!”
 Picks up a stone and throws it at your sensor.
 “There I picked up a stone just like you said I should.”

-*Symmetry Stranger mi prizna ‘kratkotrajno, krhko’ zmago.*
+*S. S. acknowledges my ‘tiny, feeble’ victory.*

 I point at you with my right index finger, trying to say something, but the words do not leave my mouth as it shuts abruptly: “Oh, forget it!”
 I turn around and start marching towards the lake: “Until next time, machine!!